Statistical vs Traditional Pedigree Analysis

 HorseSense treats the mare, particularly the female family, as the baseline engine.
 Depth, repeatability, and production patterns set the starting probability.
 Stallions are then evaluated as levers that can improve or destabilize that base.

 The objective is not to win theoretical arguments.
 It is to improve expected return by avoiding preventable errors, such as paying excessive fees for weak pages or chasing fashionable crosses the mare cannot structurally support.
+To see that balance applied in real examples, explore the Bloodstock mare journals.

 Decision rules you can apply immediately